gfodor/livedb-dynamodb/README.md

 DynamoDB adapter for LiveDB.

+Operations and metadata are stored in DynamoDB, and snapshot data is stored in S3.

-As with `livedb-mongo`, snapshots are stored in the main table and operations are stored in `TABLE_ops`.
+As with `livedb-mongo`, doc metadata is stored in the main table and operations are stored in `TABLE_ops`.

 ## Usage

-`livedb-dynamodb` wraps a `AWS.DynamoDB` object from the `aws-sdk` npm package.
+`livedb-dynamodb` wraps a `AWS.DynamoDB` and `AWS.S3` object from the `aws-sdk` npm package.

 ```
 AWS = require("aws-sdk");

 var livedbdynamodb = require('livedb-dynamodb');
 var dynamodb = livedbdynamodb(new AWS.DynamoDB());
+var s3 = livedbdynamodb(new AWS.S3());

-var livedb = require('livedb').client(dynamodb);
+var livedb = require('livedb').client(dynamodb, s3, { bucketName: "my-snapshot-bucket" });
 ```

 ## Creating Tables

-The package includes a small commandline utility to create your tables.
+The package includes a small commandline utility to create your DynamoDB tables.
+(You can create your S3 bucket as usual.)

 First, you'll need a `aws.json` file with your credentials of the form:

 ```
 { "accessKeyId": "ACCESS_KEY", "secretAccessKey": "SECRET_ACCESS_KEY", "region": "REGION" }